cromalu/telco-vecchio/README.md

 ## Building telco-vecchio package

-So far project targets only routers with a MIPS 24K CPU and a musl-libc installed
+GL-X300BC4 Collie 4G router is set with a MIPS 24K CPU and a has a musl-libc installed

 Use Rust stable toolchain `1.70.0`, more recent toolchains are not maintained for MIPS architecture